 Lassi is essentially yogurt flavored with other ingredients.
-If you want to skip using it, you can add milk instead but technically, it will be a mango shake rather than a lassi.
+If you want to skip using yogurt, you can replace it with milk, but technically, it will be a mango milkshake rather than a lassi.

 Pudding – Add some gelatin in mango lassi and set in dessert glasses.

 This lassi will last in the refrigerator for about a day.
 Make sure you store it properly in a covered glass jar.

 You can easily freeze it for 3-4 months.
 Transfer it to a freezer-safe container and freeze.
 When ready to drink, thaw on the kitchen counter for 2-3 hours, and then use.